cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 by `ThermalBoundary` objects.
 These `ThermalBoundary` objects may or not correspond to the CityGML `_BoundarySurface`.

-If occupied, a `ThermalZone` must be related to at least 1 `UsageZone`, which contains the usage boundary conditions required for the heating and cooling demand calculation (see Occupancy Module).
+If occupied, a `ThermalZone` must be related to at least one `UsageZone`, which contains the usage boundary conditions required for the heating and cooling demand calculation (see Occupancy Module).
 One `ThermalZone` may be related to several `UsageZone` for simplified modelling of mixed-usage space, in which case